adammgourley/Azure-Keyvault-Certificate-Deployment-to-VM/README.md

 <br>

 ### Prerequisite Requirements
-1. Virtual Machine must have system-managed identity (or user-managed, although system is recommended) enabled.
+1. Virtual Machine must have a *system-managed identity* (or *user-assigned*, although system is recommended) enabled.
 2. The identity must have *Key Vault Certificate User* privileges to the Key Vault that stores the certificate(s) you'd like to deploy.

 <br>